Arky Michael: Career

 Michael's first starring role was as George Poulopoulos in the television series Sweet and Sour (1984).
 A recurring role on drama series A Country Practice followed (1986–1987), before he took on his best known role as Fulvio Frangellomini in Rafferty's Rules (1987–1991).
 He then featured in the Australian children's series Johnson and Friends, as the costume actor for the titular character in the second series.

 Michael also had numerous guest roles on television series through this career, such as Mother and Son, E Street, Wildside, Water Rats, Grass Roots and All Saints.

 Michael is part of a screenwriting team together with Kym Vercoe, with whom he wrote the feature film, Mrs Burswood, recipient of the 2017 Monte Miller Award for Best Unproduced Screenplay.
 They have collaborated on independent theatre projects for Theatre Kantanka and version 1.
 Michael has also written a number of short films, including Australian Summer, which won Best Film at Tropfest in 2005.

-Michael has also worked extensively in theatre for many of the major Australian companies including Sydney Theatre Company, Melbourne Theatre Company, Queensland Theatre and Bell Shakespeare.
+Michael has also worked extensively in theatre for many of the major Australian companies including Belvoir, Sydney Theatre Company, Melbourne Theatre Company, Queensland Theatre and Bell Shakespeare.